 Applied to Course

 The prospective student has enrolled but not yet paid or received funding for their course.
-Content served needs to encourage the prospect to take that final step and address concerns they may have, including student support, affordability, maintaining study/life balance and integrating into student life.
+Content in this part of the service journey needs to encourage the prospect to take that final step and address concerns they may have, including student support, affordability, maintaining study/life balance and integrating into student life.
+If you have access to learning analytics, try and address the areas that students have reported on.
+If they love the classroom spaces you have, make that part of your pitch to students.
+By the time they’ve applied for a course you should have a good idea of who they are and what their interests are, so by being able to state the real positives of the course, they’ll be less likely to withdraw early.

 Where to Start